-Assigned chapters are from Auditing: A Business Risk Approach, 8th ed., by Rittenberg, Johnstone, and Gramling (Southwestern / Cengage Learning, 2012).
+Assigned chapters are from Auditing: A Risk-Based Approach to Conducting a Quality Audit, 9th ed., by Johnstone, Gramling, and Rittenberg (Southwestern / Cengage Learning, 2014).
 Various other readings and course files will supplement the text.

 IMPORTANT: Please complete each day's assigned reading before class.
 The readings provide necessary background for understanding classroom discussion.